Skip to content

 We run one-variable A/B tests each cycle, headline vs. price framing, four fields vs. two-step, offer and proof variants, promote the winner, and report the CPL delta monthly.
 The page is never done; it is a baseline you keep beating.

 A landing page has one job: take a click that already cost you money and turn it into a booked call or a quote request.
 Most agents send paid traffic to a homepage or a carrier microsite that was built to inform, not to convert.
 That single decision quietly doubles your cost per sale.
+The page and the campaign are one number, not two: the paid traffic these pages receive is bid and pruned against the same cost-per-sold-policy target the page is judged on, which is why we do not treat a landing page build and an ad account as separate jobs.

 What a final expense landing page actually is